 |PRI||Toggles the priority attribute.|

-You can use the arrow keys to scroll the map when running LowRes NX on a computer.
+You can use the arrow or WASD keys to scroll the map when running LowRes NX on a computer.
 The keys Z, X, C, V and B select the tool.

 |NEW||Clear the complete background (keeping its size).|